krahets/hello-algo/en/docs/chapter_stack_and_queue/deque.md

 ### 2. &nbsp; Implementation based on array

-As shown in the Figure 5-9 , similar to implementing a queue with an array, we can also use a circular array to implement a double-ended queue.
+As shown in Figure 5-9, similar to implementing a queue with an array, we can also use a circular array to implement a double-ended queue.

 === "ArrayDeque"
     ![Implementing Double-Ended Queue with Array for Enqueue and Dequeue Operations](deque.assets/array_deque_step1.png){ class="animation-figure" }